Shelling in east Ukraine, Russia nuclear drill raise tension | Law-Order

 Hundreds of artillery shells exploded along the contact line between Ukrainian soldiers and Russia-backed separatists, and thousands of people evacuated eastern Ukraine, further increasing fears Sunday that the volatile region could spark a Russian invasion.

 Western leaders warned that Russia was poised to attack its neighbour, which is surrounded on three sides by about 150,000 Russian soldiers, warplanes and equipment.
-Russia held nuclear drills Saturday in neighbouring Belarus and has ongoing naval drills off the coast in the Black Sea.
+Russia held nuclear drills Saturday and conducted conventional exercises in neighbouring Belarus, and has ongoing naval drills off the coast in the Black Sea.

 The United States and many European countries have alleged for months that Russia is trying to create pretexts to invade.
 They have threatened massive, immediate sanctions if it does.

-Ukrainian President Volodymyr Zelenskyy called on Russian President Vladimir Putin to choose a place to meet where the two leaders could meet to try to resolve the crisis.
+Ukrainian President Volodymyr Zelenskyy called on Russian President Vladimir Putin to choose a place where the two leaders could meet to try to resolve the crisis.
+Russia has denied plans to invade.

-Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilization and sent more civilians to Russia, which has issued about 700,000 passports to residents of the rebel-held territories.
+A top European Union official, Charles Michel, said Sunday that "the big question remains: does the Kremlin want dialogue?"
+"We cannot forever offer an olive branch while Russia conducts missile tests and continues to amass troops," Michel, the president of the European Council, said at the Munich Security Conference.
+He said, "One thing is certain: if there is further military aggression, we will react with massive sanctions."
+Separatist leaders in eastern Ukraine on Saturday ordered a full military mobilisation and sent more civilians to Russia, which has issued about 700,000 passports to residents of the rebel-held territories.
 Claims that Russian citizens are being endangered might be used as justification for military action.

-"They are uncoiling and are now poised to strike, " U.S. Defense Secretary Lloyd Austin said Saturday of Russia's readiness to launch an attack.

-U.S. President Joe Biden said late Friday that based on the latest American intelligence, he was now "convinced" that Putin has decided to invade Ukraine in coming days and assault the capital.
+Officials in the separatist territories claimed Ukrainian forces launched several artillery attacks over the past day and that two civilians were killed in an unsuccessful assault on a village near the Russian border.

-A U.S. military official said an estimated 40% to 50% of those ground forces have moved into attack positions closer to the border.
-The official, who spoke on condition of anonymity to discuss internal U.S. assessments, said the change has been underway for about a week and does not necessarily mean Putin has settled on an invasion.
+A US military official said an estimated 40% to 50% of the Russian ground forces massed around Ukraine have moved into attack positions closer to the border.
+The official, who spoke on condition of anonymity to discuss internal US assessments, said the change had been underway for about a week and did not necessarily mean Putin has settled on an invasion.

 Lines of communication between Moscow and the West remain open: the American and Russian defense chiefs spoke Friday.
 French President Emmanuel Macron scheduled a phone call with Putin on Sunday.
 U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.